project-image

 ⏳ Making History for the Megadungeon

-10 months ago – Mon, Jun 02, 2025 at 09:53:46 AM
+about 1 year ago – Mon, Jun 02, 2025 at 09:53:46 AM

 Hi everyone!
 I've been working on crafting the history of the megadungeon & some intricate information design to convey it.
 Here's a video all about it, plus a text update: